bosswnx/bosswnx/README.md

 This is Nelson Boss.

 - 🏫 I'm a junior student at USTB (University of Sicence and Technology Beijing).
-- 🌱 I’m currently interested in and learning DBMS (database management system).
+- 🌱 I’m currently interested in and learning computer architecture.
 - 🧑🏻‍💻 I'm an AFO OIer and an active ACMer and I love it.
 - 🥰 I love movies, books, games and music.
 - 😄 You can know more about me at https://blog.bosswnx.xyz/About